 There are several reasons that running might be good for you.
-Some people enjoy the feeling of their heart beating faster and adrenaline coursing through them as they run long distances, while others may find it to be a great stress reliever or mood booster.
+Some people enjoy the feeling of their heart beating faster and adrenaline coursing through them as they run long distances, while others may find it a great stress reliever or mood booster.
 If done correctly (not too fast, not over-exerting yourself), running can help strengthen your heart and lungs, which can be beneficial for several reasons.
 Another reason is that running can help reduce the risk of heart disease, high blood pressure, and high cholesterol.
 It also helps to lower the risk of diabetes in some people.
 If you’re not overweight, there are still plenty more benefits that come with running!
 If you are skinny, running is still perfect for you.
-It can help improve your mood, make you feel better about yourself, reduce stress levels, and even give people a natural high!
-You will feel that you have accomplished something great, and this can be very rewarding.
+It can help improve your mood, make you feel better, reduce stress, and even give people a natural high!
+You will feel that you have accomplished something great, which can be very rewarding.

 Running is also an excellent way to get around too!
-It doesn’t cost any money for you to run or go jogging in the park near your home because it will all come from your own body – which is free!
-So running outdoors vs. running on a treadmill are both pretty equal when figuring out the best option.
+Running or jogging in the park near your home doesn’t cost any money because it will all come from your own body – which is free!
+Running outdoors vs. running on a treadmill is equal when figuring out the best option.

 You should always be cautious when running – no matter what.
-You do not want to push yourself too far, or you could end up injuring yourself, which will put a stop to your running session and can even cause other problems in the long run.
-You must find an exercise regime that is best for both your body AND mind!
+You do not want to push yourself too far, or you could end up injuring yourself, which will stop your running session and can even cause other problems in the long run.
+You must find an exercise regime that is best for your body AND mind!

-Running can be strenuous and take a toll on the body, especially for those who are unconditioned.
-Moreover, running is not beneficial if someone does it incorrectly or too fast of a pace, leading to injuries such as shin pain, joint pain, knee problems, and plantar fasciitis.
-On the other hand, if people do run correctly while practicing good form, it can benefit them in several different ways.
-A few benefits include cardiovascular health, weight management, and control, mental health advantages such as stress relief and increased moods, bone strength, among many more.
+Running is only beneficial if someone does it correctly.
+If you run too fast of a pace, it may lead to injuries such as shin pain, joint pain, knee problems, and plantar fasciitis.
+If running is done correctly while practicing, it can benefit them in several different ways.
+A few benefits include cardiovascular health, weight management and control, mental health advantages such as stress relief and increased moods, and bone strength, among many more.

 While running is an excellent exercise for the body, there are some cons to be aware of if someone chooses to run.
 Some of the cons include injuries.
 It can be boring if someone runs alone or does not have a goal set for themselves, such as improving their running time and speed.
 People who are skinny and never do any physical activity may find that they will gain weight when starting to run because they won’t have enough muscle mass compared to more active individuals.

-As long as someone is active and eats healthy, they should see health benefits even if their body type doesn’t typically show it.
-Overall, running can be a beneficial activity for many people who want to improve themselves physically or mentally by taking up running.
-It does not matter whether you run, walk or do another kind of physical activity, as long as you are active and eat healthily.
+If someone is active and eats healthy, they should see health benefits even if their body type doesn’t typically show it.
+Overall, running can benefit many people who want to improve themselves physically or mentally by taking up running.
+It does not matter whether you run, walk, or do another kind of physical activity as long as you are active and eat healthily.

 What do you be careful about before starting to run?